Top 10 Questions to Ask Your Prospects Before You Ask for the Business

 Your prospect will feel more confident in your proposal because you spent the time to really understand the situation before you offered a solution, rather than throwing a one-size-fits-all solution at the problem.

-Have a question for Veronika?
-Ask or leave a comment below!
+Have a question for Veronika or want to leave a comment?
+Click here.